josdejong/mathjs/README.md

 ## Features

 - Supports numbers, complex numbers, units, strings, arrays, and matrices.
-- Compatible with JavaScript’s built-in Math library.
+- Is compatible with JavaScript’s built-in Math library.
 - Contains a flexible expression parser.
 - Supports chained operations.
-- A large set of built-in functions and constants.
+- Comes with a large set of built-in functions and constants.
-- No dependencies.
+- Has no dependencies.
 Runs on any JavaScript engine.
-- Easily extensible.
+- Is easily extensible.

 ## Install